yw346090249/Tsinghua-WorkShop/HDInsight/README.md

 -   Work with content stored in Azure Blob Storage and accessed by the Spark cluster as an HDFS volume
 -   Use a Jupyter notebook to interactively explore a large dataset
 -   Use a Jupyter notebook to develop and train a machine-learning model
+-   Delete a Spark cluster to avoid incurring unnecessary charges

 <a name="Prerequisites"></a>
 ### Prerequisites ###